 About the Division Of Multicultural Affairs

-Multicultural Affairs Office was created by executive order in January of 2012.
-Established within the Utah’s Department of Heritage and Arts The Office of Multicultural Affairs is charged with developing a culturally-diverse outreach program for all ethnic communities.
-The Office recognizes the importance of developing relationships with the many different communities throughout Utah in order to achieve its important mission.
+The Multicultural Affairs Office was created by executive order in January of 2012.
+During the 2019 General Session of the 63rd Legislature, a housekeeping bill codified the Office of Multicultural Affairs thereby renaming and structuring it as a division under the Department of Heritage and Arts, solidifying its integral role in state law and missions.
+The Division recognizes the importance of developing relationships with the many different communities throughout Utah in order to achieve its important mission.

 MEET THE TEAM